dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2020/modernising-dotnet-projects/index.md

 **Consumer Experience**

 - If you are careful, you don't have to break anything for consumers - with multi-targeting you can _still_ target older frameworks.
-- You can potentially greatly increase the compatability of your projects by offering support for .NET Core.
+- You can potentially greatly increase the compatibility of your projects by offering support for .NET Core.

 **Developer Experience**